quangnghiadev/SafeDictionary/README.md

 ## Installation

 ### Swift Package Manager
-You can use The Swift Package Manager to install DevelopKits by adding the proper description to your `Package.swift`
+You can use The Swift Package Manager to install SafeDictionary by adding the proper description to your `Package.swift`

 ```swift
 import PackageDescription